Tim Anderson Player Props: White Sox vs. Cardinals

 Tim Anderson At The Plate

-- Anderson has driven in a run in 12 games this year (18.5%), including one multiple-RBI game.
+- Anderson has driven in a run in 12 games this season (18.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.